I like cycling.

 At the start of this year I lined myself up to enter the Paris-Brest-Paris [PBP] ride – a 90 hour cycle-a-thon, one of the most revered long distance cycle events in the calendar.

 In any given week I’m usually out on my bike for about 15 hours.
-So what does this diagnosis mean for me, and for my planned PBP ride?
+So what does an MS diagnosis mean for me – and for my planned PBP ride?

 The first advice, offered to me within 10 seconds of my diagnosis, was “of course you can keep cycling, just take it a bit easier.”

 “I commute to work by bike,” I said.

 “That should be fine – just go easy if you’re feeling tired.”

 “I’m planning to ride a 200km Audax this Saturday,” I said.

 “Sounds excessive,” was the reply.